 He participated in several projects of a diverse nature, working both as a guitarist or as composer and arranger for his own sake or as a freelancer - in stage music, electronic music, chamber music and

 very diverse instrumental groups - and also colaborated multiple times with symphonic orquestras such as the Portuguese Symphonic Band and the Porto National Orquestra.
 Bruno has played in many different Portuguese venues such as Cine-Teatro de Estarreja, Teatro Municipal de Vila Real, Teatro Municipal de Bragança, Cinema Passos Manoel (Porto), MusicBox (Lisboa), Casa da Malaposta (Odivelas), Cine-Teatro Paraíso (Tomar), Cine-Teatro Garret (Póvoa de Varzim), or even the Casa da Música in Porto, only to name but a few; he has performed in festivals such as the Sintra Music Festival, the Almada International Theatre Festival or, more recently, the Percursos da Música in Ponte de Lima.

 Bruno Ribeiro studied Composition at the Higher Studies School of Music and Performing Arts (ESMAE), in Porto, Portugal, where he also attended the Conservatory of Music in the class of Artur Caldeira.

-He is currently preparing to release his next solo phonographic work, which should be released still in 2021, and is working with the soprano Ana Barros in iberian songs from the early 19th century which they will record and publish soon and present in 2022.
+He is currently preparing to release his next solo phonographic work, which should be released in 2022, and is working with the soprano Ana Barros in iberian songs from the early 19th century which they will record and publish soon and present in 2022.